sydney0zq/hypotheses/README.md

 # A Survey

+To be added later.

 # Notes

-- Under mac, MathDoc require you to `export LANG=C` for it to work
-- The source of the blog is forked from a [git repository](https://github.com/chaoxu/chaoxu.github.io/tree/develop).
+- The css of the blog is forked from a [git repository](https://github.com/chaoxu/chaoxu.github.io/tree/develop).

-# Deployment Note